-The intent of the donors, and the practice of the Smith Center since its inception, is to provide programs that promote a better understanding of the free market system and limited government under the rule of law among the University community as well as the general public.
+Since its inception, the intent of the donors, and the practice of the Smith Center is to provide programs that promote a better understanding of the free market system and limited government under the rule of law among the University community as well as the general public.

-In the past year, the Smith Center has evolved to recognize the impact of technological advances combined with entrepreneurial ingenuity, which inevitably move the economy toward market solutions, replacing less efficient arrangements and creating value for businesses and for society as a whole.
-The Smith Center sponsors activities that help the University and wider community recognize the changes and opportunities which arise from this process.
-The Center’s aim is to be a thought leader on campus and beyond on the economy of the future.
+In the past year, the Smith Center has evolved to recognize the impact of technological advances combined with entrepreneurial ingenuity, which inevitably move the economy toward market solutions, replacing less efficient arrangements and creating value for businesses and society as a whole.
+The Smith Center sponsors activities that help the University recognize the changes and opportunities which arise from this process, aiming to be a thought leader on the economy of the future, on-campus and beyond.

 In particular, the Smith Center facilitates class projects where students work on real problems faced by Bay Area companies (often start-ups), or identify firms that are pioneering market solutions (for example, as investment prospects).
 To support these activities, The Smith Center maintains close relationships with businesses and other organizations that promote entrepreneurship on and off-campus.
 The Smith Center also develops and delivers instructional material and research on market solutions, and participates in various forms in public debates.